yeti-switch/doc/en/best-practices/teams-direct-routing.rst

     * Domain name for SBC address required.
 Domain name **A record** should point to Yeti load balancer IP address. **SRV** records not supported by MS Teams.

     * Valid TLS certificate should be installed on Yeti load balancer.
-If you planning to using multitenacy on MS Teams side(multiple MS Teams accounts connected to same Yeti-Switch system) you have to use wildcard certificate.
+If you planning to using multi-tenancy on MS Teams side(multiple MS Teams accounts connected to same Yeti-Switch system) you have to use wildcard certificate.
 See https://learn.microsoft.com/en-us/microsoftteams/direct-routing-plan#public-trusted-certificate-for-the-sbc for details.

 #.
 Validate SBC domain name on Teams side using DNS TXT record according to MS Teams documentation.